 I’m sure there were items in Step 4 that it pained you to eliminate–pained you to your very core!
 Fear not, for we have a frugal solution and it’s called “the art of substitution.”
 For elements of life that you’d rather not delete entirely, the key is to find their frugal analogue.
-Substitution is how Mr. FW and live a luxurious frugal life.
-We don’t eliminate the things we love most–we do them for less.
+Substitution is how Mr. FW and live a luxuriously frugal life.
+We don’t eliminate the things we love most, we do them for less.

 A prime candidate for substitution is a gym membership.
 Exercising is a good thing–don’t eliminate it from your life!
 But, it’s also something you don’t need to pay for.
 I’ll expand on this example to help jog your creativity for creating your own substitutions.

 - I love yoga and so, I used to volunteer at my yoga studio’s front desk for 30 minutes a week in exchange for free classes.
 My studio isn’t unique in offering this type of exchange–I’ve heard from friends and readers all around the world who have a similar arrangement with their yoga/pilates/ballet/CrossFit studio.
 Read more here: How Does Free Yoga Help Our Financial Goals? and also here: Reader Suggestions On How To Exercise For Free (Or Cheap!)